andreschaffer/http-caching-and-concurrency-examples/README.md

 # Caveat
 When using Http Concurrency Controls for Optimistic Locking, pay attention to your _implementation_ not to fall for _the Lost Update Problem_ the same way:
-Execute the _retrieve resource (verify ETag)_ then _update resource_ operations in a rather atomic way.
+Execute the '_retrieve resource, verify ETag then update resource_' operations in a rather atomic way.
 That can be done with either a Transaction or Optimistic Locking at the DB level.

 # Trying it out